-The nature and style of homework that is set is dependent on the class activity being undertaken, but will generally focus on research or consolidation of the taught content of the lesson which will ensure all deadlines are met for the internal assessed pieces of work.
+The nature and style of homework that is set is dependent on the class activity being undertaken, but will generally focus on research or consolidation of the taught content of the lesson.
+This will ensure that all deadlines are met for the internal assessed pieces of work.

-- External speakers with Q and A opportunities. - First Aid at work qualification - Workshops such as interactive baby sessions and sensory practicals.
+- External speakers with virtual Q and A opportunities.

+- First Aid at work qualification

+- Workshops such a dementia day.